 Anyway, I sprayed two coats of clear shellac on the dresser.
 And then I let it dry overnight.

-So for this dresser I used Melange’s single step paint called ONE.
+So for this dresser, I used Melange’s single-step paint called ONE in the color Jett Black.
 I’ll talk a little bit more about it later.

-I liked the detail finish nozzle part of it, and it seems to be almost the same sprayer as the cheaper Wagner sprayer I first sprayed with.
+I liked the detailed finish nozzle part of it, and it seems to be similar to but better than the cheaper Wagner sprayer I first sprayed with.

 (The FLEXiO 3000 doesn’t give much info on how much to thin out paint with the detail nozzle.)